Academic Program Approval and Review Process

 The university prides itself in continuous academic program review each year as academic departments complete “Triple I Reports”.
 These goal measuring reports are reviewed and analyzed by the Collegiate Dean, Provost/Vice President for Academic Affairs, and University President for annualized goal attainment; both for academic quality and institutional priorities related to Strategic Imperatives.
 In addition, each unit completes an Academic Program Assessment annually, which aids in the measurement of academic effectiveness and viability.

-Termed reviews are scheduled for each academic college or school once every 7 years on a rotational basis.
+Termed reviews are scheduled for each academic college or school once every 6 years on a rotational basis.
 A unit/college may be term reviewed on special occasions relating to formal accreditation visits, at the request of the University Provost or President, or at the request of the Academic Council Executive Committee.
-All reviews are based on a calendar year and conducted by CIP codes.

 Termed Academic Review Process